temilaj/Mapply-Angular/README.md

 # Mapply Angular

-I've got a pretty unfledged plan for this, I don't know what it's goinf to be yet, but let's hope it's cool.
+I've got a pretty unfledged plan for this, I don't know what it's going to be yet, but let's hope it's cool.
 ![Mapply Image](/mapply.png)

 ## Prerequisites